liflab/beepbeep-3-book/markdown/core/README.md

     The event is: 10.0
     ...

-Cumulative processors and function processors can be put toghether into a common pattern, illustrated by the following schema:
+Cumulative processors and function processors can be put together into a common pattern, illustrated by the following schema:

 ![The running average of a stream of numbers.](Average.png)